Thursday, December 1, 2011

 According to K.P.C., three principles should govern the relationship between Kuwait and I.O.C.s:

-• Kuwait should have the ownership of all the produced oil and gas and the obtained revenues
+• Kuwait should have the ownership of all the produced oil and gas and the obtained revenues; and

 • I.O.C.s should not get any ownership title over crude oil and gas

 The draft legislation regarding O.S.A.s (they were planned to have duration of 25 years) was introduced in Parliament in 2003.
-In order to get I.O.C.s' investment, it was established an incentivized buy-back contract (I.B.B.C.) neither implying a P.S.A nor implying a concession.
+In order to get I.O.C.s' investment, it was established an incentivized buy-back contract (I.B.B.C.) neither implying a production sharing contract (P.S.A) nor implying a concession.
 O.S.A.s, i.e., the operating services agreements would in detail define I.O.C.s' position.

 According to this draft, Kuwait would have sovereign control over the production and would manage the strategic side, while I.O.C.s would control the operational management providing for services and construction primarily on a contractual basis.